j10sanders/macbeth/ReadMe.md

 ### Running Tests:

 Simply run `py.test`.
-Test results will display test results in your shell.
+Test results will display in your shell.
 You can find the tests in `shake_test.py`

 ### Design Decisions: